Meta-RangeSeg: LiDAR Sequence Semantic Segmentation Using Multiple Feature Aggregation: Experiment

 \subsection{Ablation Study}

-To examine the improvements of each individual module in our proposed network, we conduct the ablation studies on Sub-SemanticKitti dataset, which is a subset of the original SemanticKitti benchmark.
-Specifically, the training set of Sub-SemanticKitti dataset consists of every 8th frame in sequence 00-10~(except 08).
+To examine the improvements of each individual module in our proposed network, we conduct the ablation studies on Sub-SemanticKITTI dataset, which is a subset of the original SemanticKITTI.
+The training set of Sub-SemanticKITTI dataset consists of every 8th frame in sequence 00-10~(except 08).
 The validation set is formed by every 4th frame in sequence 08.
 As only 1/8 training data and 1/4 validation data are used, we can quickly perform the evaluation.

-For fair comparison, we treat Salsanext~\cite{cortinhal2020salsanext} with a 5-channel range image as the baseline method, which uses the similar backbone network as ours.
+For fair comparison, we treat SalsaNext~\cite{cortinhal2020salsanext} with a 5-channel range image as the baseline method, which uses the similar backbone network as ours.
 In our experiments, we report the results on multiple scans semantic segmentation task.
-As shown in Table \ref{tab:table3}, our proposed range residual image (R$^2$ Image) with 9 channels outperforms the baseline around 0.5\%, which demonstrates that the range residual is effective.
-Moreover, the Meta-kernel block obtains over 0.9\% improvement comparing the the method without it.
+As shown in Table \ref{tab:table4}, our proposed range residual image (R$^2$ Image) with 9 channels outperforms the baseline around 0.5\% , which demonstrates that the range residual is effective.
+Moreover, the Meta-kernel block obtains over 0.9\% improvement comparing the method without it.
 Furthermore, FAM performs better than the network without it around 0.9\%.
 Additionally, the boundary loss achieves over 1.8\% performance gain, which indicates that the boundary regions are essential to the LiDAR semantic segmentation.
-Finally, it can be observed that our proposed Meta-RangeSeg approach outperforms the baseline over 4.1\%, which demonstrates the efficacy of each module.
+Then, we remove each module individually from the complete framework while the results in accuracy drop by 1.6\%-2.7\%, separately.
+Finally, it can be observed that our proposed Meta-RangeSeg approach outperforms the baseline over 4.1\% with only 1.2\% (i.e., 0.08M) extra parameters, which demonstrates the efficacy of each module.
 Although having added the extra blocks into the backbone, the inference speed of the final model is not greatly affected.
-This is mainly due to the concise input and mature convolution operations.
+This is mainly due to the concise input and our proposed lightweight modules.